fex01/thesis-ws/README.md

 ### Data Aggregation, Analysis, and Transparency

 To assist with the aggregation and analysis of data across multiple builds, a [helper script](/measurements/collect_data.sh) is available.
 This script is designed to collect and merge data, which can be executed on the local Jenkins server or from the Docker host when employing our [dockerized Jenkins setup](/jenkins/README.md#setup-dockerized-jenkins).
-Importantly, the repository contains the raw data and measurements that have been discussed in the thesis.
-This [dataset](/measurements/merged_measurements.csv), which underpins our scholarly discussion, is made available for review.
-By hosting this data publicly, we aim to foster transparency and provide a basis for peer validation of our research findings.

-The provision of this data reflects our commitment to a meticulous approach to data collection, ensuring that our assessment of the costs associated with IaC testing is both robust and verifiable.

-To facilitate the aggregation and analysis of data across multiple builds, a [helper script](/measurements/collect_data.sh) is provided.
-This script, which can be executed on the local Jenkins server or from the Docker host when using our [dockerized Jenkins setup](/jenkins/README.md#setup-dockerized-jenkins), is designed to systematically collect and merge data into a cohesive dataset.

 The repository includes the raw data that is the foundation of the analysis presented in the thesis.
 In addition, the specific [Infracost breakdown report](/measurements/infracost_build_1.json) used to calculate the costs for these measurements is also provided.